VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 based on double buffering.

-mGNCS - In the development of miniStudio, in order to the WYSWYG design of visual graphical interface, Feynman Software has developed a new set of controls based on the existing interface of MiniGUI.
+mGNCS - In the development of miniStudio, in order to the WYSWYG design of visual graphical interface, FMSoft has developed a new set of controls based on the existing interface of MiniGUI.
 The new control set introduced by miniStudio is based on the original MiniGUI control set.
 It is distinguished from MiniGUI Intrinsic Control Set and is